MAD-SG/generative-ai-start-to-surrender/docs/book/chapter12_applications/deepfake_detection.md

 | CNN-F            | 99.41        | 83.80     | 90.94  | 99.90                | 97.10            | 98.48        |
 | MesoNet          | 99.99        | 98.00     | 98.98  | 96.70                | 99.50            | 98.08        |

-#### Proposed method
+#### current limitations

+1. lack control of the content and quality of training data: real and fake images should be consistent in content and quality
+2. Lack adversary attack
+3.

+## Deepfake Image Detection

-## Mastering Deepfake Detection: A Cutting-edge Approach to Distinguish GAN and Diffusion-model Images
+### Mastering Deepfake Detection: A Cutting-edge Approach to Distinguish GAN and Diffusion-model Images
 ![alt text](../../images/image-143.png)

 - <https://dl.acm.org/doi/pdf/10.1145/3652027>